Averno (universe): Into Averno

 Into Averno is a short film written by Morgan Smith and directed by Cayden Larrosa, starring the two of them as ‘the girl’ and ‘the new kid,’ respectively.
 It was released on YouTube on December 19, 2020.

 Under Averno

-Under Averno is an online video series written by Morgan Smith, Jamie Frazier, Sushi Soucy, and August Greenwood.
-Two episodes have been released so far, the first on October 31, 2020 and the second on December 23, 2020.
+Under Averno is an online video series written by Sushi Soucy, and August Greenwood.
+Two episodes exist, the first released on October 31, 2020 and the second published on December 23, 2020.
 It follows Rori Svennson (August Greenwood) and Bo Brandywine (Sushi Soucy) as they explore the mysteries of Averno, believing the source of them is the existence and presence of ghosts.